Darey: 2010–2015: Double Dare

-Darey was the main host of both the Gulder Ultimate Search and Glo Naija Sings reality shows in 2011 and in February 2013, put together alongside his Soul Muzik team one of the biggest shows Nigeria has ever seen, Darey Presents: Love Like A Movie in February 2013 which had the red carpet hosted by Kim Kardashian as well as the highly successful release of the music video, "Asiko" featuring Jozi and Ice Prince.
+Darey was the main host of both the Gulder Ultimate Search and Glo Naija Sings reality shows in 2011.
+In February 2013, he put together, alongside his Soul Muzik team, one of the biggest shows Nigeria has ever seen, Darey Presents: Love Like A Movie, which had the red carpet hosted by Kim Kardashian, as well as the release of the music video, "Asiko" featuring Jozi and Ice Prince.

-In May 2013, Darey released a new single, Special Fever, produced by internationally acclaimed producer Harmony.
-In June 2013, hosted the launch of media mogul Mo Abudu's multi-broadcast network Ebony Life TV alongside Dolapo Oni and most recently signed on as an ambassador to Unilever's popular beverage drink – Lipton.
+In May 2013, Darey released a single, "Special Fever", produced by internationally acclaimed producer Harmony Samuels.
+In June 2013, he co-hosted the launch of media mogul Mo Abudu's multi-broadcast network Ebony Life TV alongside Dolapo Oni.
+He also signed on as an ambassador to Unilever's popular beverage, Lipton.

 Darey also became a judge on Nigerian Idol, replacing Jeffrey Daniel.

 2013-2016: Darey Presents Love Like A Movie

-Love Like A Movie is a groundbreaking, theatrical concert for Valentines Day held annually by Darey.
-It set the new standard for cutting-edge production in Nigeria.
+Love Like A Movie is a concert for Valentines Day held annually by Darey.

 The first edition of the show was held in 2013.
-The show was tagged "The Flight of Love" and featured a special appearance from American reality TV star; Kim Kardashian and raised the bar for experiential events in Nigeria.
+The show was tagged "The Flight of Love" and featured a special appearance from American reality TV star Kim Kardashian.

 The second edition of Love Like A Movie was held in 2014. and featured a special performance by Kelly Rowland.

 The third edition of Love Like A Movie was held in 2016 and saw the energetic Ciara take to the stage and also lit up the streets of Lagos with an impromptu dance off.